william6542/william6542.github.io/_posts/2022-12-04-Oregon-Logs-Data-Project.markdown

 categories:
 ---

+LIS 572: Data Science with Professor Melanie Walsh.
+By William Wu and Ben Hauptman.
+First published 2022-12-04.

 ### Introduction
-The question that we decided on looking into and trying to answer was how much, if at all, economic swings could be seen through the Pond Value of logs, through a dataset provided by the Oregon Department of Forestry.
-(Note, Pond Value refers to the price paid for an unprocessed log at a processing plant.
-Where the logs are stacked are called "Ponds").
+The question we wanted to look into was if macroeconomic swings could be detected through the price of logs.
+We used a dataset provided by the Oregon Department of Forestry.
+We chose this dataset because Oregon is a large supplier of logs throughout the Northwest.

+*(Note, Pond Value refers to the price paid for an unprocessed log at a processing plant.
+Where the logs are stacked are called "Ponds".
+Log price and pond value are the same thing).*

 Since we knew that Douglas Fir is very common in Oregon, and since we also knew that Douglas Fir is comomnly used in building construction, we *predicted that data analysis on this dataset would indeed produce results that clearly show the economic crisis of 2008*.

 The dataset can be found here: [Oregon Log Prices Dataset](https://data.oregon.gov/Natural-Resources/Log-Prices/4v4m-wr5p).
+Our code can be found here: [Oregon Log Prices R Analysis](/assets/OregonLogPricesRASSETSv1.R).

 #### Context Concerning the Dataset from the Oregon Department of Forestry